- David Fincher

 - Release Date

 What an unlikely triumph that is The Social Network.
 After all, the film’s subject, being the creation of the internet’s most popular networking website, Facebook, would hardly suggest the materials necessary to produce a narrative worthy of cinema.
 Perhaps an MTV-produced movie, but certainly not cinema of the quality that requires the talent involved here.
 And yet, director David Fincher and writer Aaron Sorkin, both authorities in their craft, elevate what could have been popular fodder into a serious, entertaining, and engaging drama that, through its depth and insight, regards business and social existence in the digital age with a critical eye.

 Based on Ben Mezrich’s book The Accidental Millionaires, Sorkin’s script could have been limited by the public knowledge that the creator of Facebook, Mark Zuckerberg, currently runs the site and remains extremely wealthy to this day.
 But instead, the story becomes an enthralling tale of how it all went down and the players involved, seasoned with a hearty dose of Sorkin’s signature dialogue—filled with sharp quips and witticism that never slow through the film’s enduring banter and angry blow-ups.
 Whether or not each and every fact within the film accurately represents what really happened, no one except those involved can be sure.
-But when much of the story derives from actual depositions from the lawsuits portrayed within the film, there’s no doubt that a great deal of truth is here.
+But when much of the story derives from actual depositions from the lawsuits portrayed in the film, there’s no doubt that a great deal of truth is here.